LinShi11/CSCI4-5448/README.md

 #### What has changed between 4.1 UML and 4.2 UML
 We had minimum changes in the Staff and Vehicle between 4.1 UML and 4.2 UML.
 When implementing the design, it was clear that all the factory pattern methods needs to return either Staff or Vehicle.
 Additionally, StaffFactory has another methods that accounts for promotion from intern to mechanics/salesperson.
 Furthermore, there has been some changes in the naming portion, such as from buildCars() to buildVehicle().
 We created Tractor and Crane instead of Suv and Convertibles.
 In Logger and Tracker, only some naming has been modified, the overall structure of the singleton pattern has stayed the same.
+A few changes were made in the UML for the command pattern.
+The basic structure of the UML is intact, but a few variable names did change to selectFNCDLocation,secondSalesPerson, veichleDetials and quit are all new variables added or modified.
+Addtionally the name of the command interface class did change to CommandInterface.

 #### UML:
 The UML diagram for 4.2 could be found in [uml.md](uml.md).